Natural monument (Brazil)

-A Natural Monument (Monumento natural) in Brazil is a type of protected area of Brazil defined by law.
+A Natural Monument (Monumento natural) in Brazil is a type of protected area of Brazil.
+They are created by law.

-The purpose of a natural monument to conserve unique or very beautiful natural sites.
+The purpose of a natural monument is to conserve unique or very beautiful natural sites.

 Definition

 The Natural Monument class of conservation unit was defined by the law 19/93 of 23 January 1993.

 This basic objective of this type of unit is to preserve natural sites that are unique and/or have great scenic beauty.

 They may be private property as long as the owner's use is compatible with the objectives.

 If not, the area is expropriated.

 The public may visit the natural monuments, and research may be conducted with permission of the responsible agency.